CODeRUS/GyverLampCpp/README.md

     ntpOffset - time offset in seconds
     hostname - hostname for local network
-    ssid - name of wifi network to connect password - password of wifi network to connect login - login for connection to wifi network (WPA-E)
+    ssid - name of wifi network to connect bssid - mac of wifi network, use for connection to certain access point password - password of wifi network to connect login - login for connection to wifi network (WPA-E)